 We prepare technical professionals for applications of computer and information technology.

-The CIT Major will enable students to become highly marketable as technical professionals for applications of computer and information technology.
+The Bachelors Degree in Computer and Information Technology will enable students to become highly marketable as technical professionals for applications of software, hardware, and information technology.
+This program will engage students in the study of:

 The demand for Computer and Information Technology (CIT) professionals remains robust in the United States.
 Nationwide, the US Bureau of Labor Statistics projected a 13% growth from 2014 to 2024 for all fields related to Computer and Information Technology.
 In Illinois, the Illinois Department of Employment Security projected a 17% growth in the profession from 2012-2022.
 Targeted jobs by the program are usually not affected by software or service outsourcing.
 Every company needs its own CIT support.